cs3org/OCM-API/IETF-RFC.md

     `"federation"`.
     Example: `["user"]`
   - protocols (object) - The supported protocols for accessing Shared Resources of this type.
-    Implementations that offer `file` Resources MUST
-    support at least `webdav`,
-    any other combination of Resources and protocols is optional.
+Implementations that offer `file` Resources MUST support at least `webdav`, any other combination of Resources and protocols is optional.
 Example:

-    ```json
+    ```
             {
               "webdav": "/remote/dav/ocm/",
               "webapp": "/app/ocm/",
               "talk": "/apps/spreed/api/"
             }
     ```
+    {: type="json"}
     Fields:
     - webdav (string) - The top-level WebDAV [RFC4918] path at this endpoint.
 In order to access a Remote Resource, implementations